-Join Jane Barratt for an in-depth discussion in this video Tax benefits, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Tax benefits, part of Managing Your Personal Investments.

 - Regardless of where you are on your investment journey,…whether you're just learning, doing some virtual trading,…managing your own investments,…or you have an adviser managing your money for you,…it's critical that you understand the tax implications.…I know, I know.…It's never fun talking about taxes.…But my goal with this video…is to show you how taxes on investments work,…so you can make smarter decisions.…First, it's important to understand…that in many tax systems around the world,…income generated from investments has a lower tax burden…than income generated from the hard work you do…in your day to day job.…